jadongao/fourier-analyzer/README.md

 # 1.What kinds of things is this work?

 I made a LEGO machine that presentation Fourier Analysis in a high visual way.
-This machine replicates a Harmonic Analyzer designed in the late nineenth century by the physicist Albert Michelson.
+This machine replicates a Harmonic Analyzer designed in the late nineteenth century by the physicist Albert Michelson.
 It must be noted that I referred to the video of YouTuber @thoroughfareproduction who created a 5-element analyzer.
 I redesigned the gearbox to increase the number of elements to 7, and made my own improvements in the design of sinusoid generator gear set to make the operation smoother.

 # 2.How to characterize / categorize this work?